masoncusack/BuildYourOwnAPI/README.md

 ```
 The need for `import Flask` is obvious, but note that `jsonify` will be used to format the result we deliver to the caller of our API.

 `from flask_cors import CORS` is then used to enable `CORS(app)` on line 8.
 This is simply useful for testing, as it will allow calls to the API from all potential origins, including local development builds of frontend apps.
 Handy, but be aware that is a security risk in practice.
-You can <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS" target="_blank">learn more about it here</a>.
+You can <a>learn more about it here</a>.

 `app = Flask(__name__)` is then simply the initialization of our app, before it is wrapped to allow cross-origin access.